-Description: This introduced annual or biennial plant consists of a rosette of leaves; somewhat later, it bolts and produces flowering stems up to 2½' tall.
+Description: This annual or biennial plant consists of a rosette of leaves; somewhat later, it bolts and produces flowering stems up to 2½' tall.
 The basal leaves are up to 7" long and 2½" across; they are oblanceolate, coarsely crenate, and pinnately lobed.
 These lobes may be shallow or deep; the terminal lobe is always the largest.
 The surface of the basal leaves is usually rough from stiff hairs.
 The central stem is often reddish at the base, but light green elsewhere; it is either glabrous or covered with scattered stiff hairs.
 The upper side stems are very similar, except that there is often a red ring where they branch from the central stem.
 The alternate leaves on the stems are similar in appearance to the basal leaves, except that they are smaller, less likely to be deeply lobed, and narrowly ovate in shape.

 The central and upper stems terminate in racemes of flowers.
-Each flower is about 1/3" across, consisting of 4 pink or light purple petals, 4 light green sepals that are linear-oblong, a central pistil, and several stamens with yellow anthers.
+Each flower is about 1/3" (8 mm.) across, consisting of 4 pink or light purple petals, 4 light green sepals that are linear-oblong, a central pistil, and several stamens with yellow anthers.
 The blooming period occurs during the summer and lasts about 1–1½ months.
 Each flower is replaced by a silique that contains 2-3 seeds.
 This silique is rather short and spongy, but it has a long beak.
 There is very little constriction between the seeds, if any.
 The seeds are oval-shaped, slightly flattened, and reddish brown.
 The root system consists of a stout taproot that is somewhat fleshy.
 It is often reddish, but other color forms occur.
 This plant spreads by reseeding itself.

 Cultivation: The preference is full sun and moist to mesic soil that is fertile and loamy.
 The Garden Radish also does well in slightly sandy soil if it is sufficiently moist and fertile.
 It develops rapidly from seed during the spring and bolts during hot summer weather.
 The leaves often have holes from various insect pests.

-Range & Habitat: While this plant is often grown in vegetable gardens, it is uncommon to find the Garden Radish in the wild.
+Range & Habitat: While this plant is often grown in vegetable gardens, it is uncommon to find the non-native Garden Radish in the wild.
 According to official records, it has naturalized in only a few counties (see Distribution Map).
 Habitats include dumps, edges of gardens, areas along roadsides and railroads, and waste areas.
 The preference is disturbed habitats, where this plant usually doesn't persist.
 The Garden Radish probably originated from somewhere in Asia; it was cultivated as a vegetable by the Ancient Egyptians several thousand years ago.